All fields are required

 Legionnaires disease is most commonly brought on by inhaling mists that come from a contaminated water source containing Legionella pneumophila bacteria.
 People may be exposed to these mists from whirlpool spas, showers, hotel pools, and air conditioning cooling towers, but it is not passed from person-to-person.
 However, the bacteria can colonize and grow anywhere under the appropriate conditions and where water is present, such as drinking fountains and ice dispensers.

 Outbreaks of Legionnaires disease are often associated with larger facilities that have complex water systems.
-Those include:
+Sources for contracting Legionnaires Disease include:

 Over 20 percent of Legionnaires’ disease outbreaks may be associated with recent travel.
 Symptoms appear two to 14 days after exposure, and include coughing, fever, and shortness of breath.

 It has been over forty years since the first outbreak, and Legionnaires disease continues to be a growing health concern.
 There are at least 20 outbreaks each year in the U.S., and nearly 10,000 people contracted the lung infection in 2018.
 However, this number may be inaccurate and is possibly much higher, as this illness is likely underdiagnosed.
 The people who are predominantly affected are individuals older than 50, smokers, and those with weakened immune systems.
 Infections can occur year-round, but they are most common in the fall and summer months.